sarg3nt/certified-kubernetes-administrator/Cliff Notes.md

 ## Jsonpath

-- Jsonpath examples are in the kubectl cheat sheet as well.
+- Jsonpath examples are in the kubectl cheat sheet as well
 - When looking at json output, pipe it to jq to make it easier to read.
 `k get nodes -o json | jq`
-- Use js to list paths:
+- Use jq to list paths:
 `k get nodes -o json | jq -c 'paths'`
 `k get nodes -o json | jq -c 'paths' | grep -i volumesinuse`